-Discriminatory harassment is misconduct based on race, color, religion, national origin, disability, sex, age, gender identity or expression, sexual orientation, veteran status, marital status, or any other status or condition protected under federal, state or local law.
+Discriminatory harassment is misconduct based on race, color, religion, national origin, disability, sex, age, gender identity or expression, sexual orientation, veteran status, marital status, or any other protected class, characteristic or attribute protected under federal, state or local law.
 We are all responsible for promoting an inclusive work environment where everyone feels valued, respected and that they belong.
 Discriminatory harassment, including racism, impacts our work culture and is prohibited.